Xinyuan-Liang/SC-shapes-the-maturation-of-cortical-morphology/README.md

    ## Data：

-   For the 1-7 items, we provide data in the CBDP dataset at three resolutions (219, 448, and 1000 nodes), and in the HCPD dataset at the highest resolution (1000 nodes).
+   For items 1-7, we provide data in the CBDP dataset at three resolutions (219, 448, and 1000 nodes), and in the HCPD dataset at the highest resolution (1000 nodes).

    1. Basic information of participants: child_info.mat
    2. Regional cortical thickness for each participant: cortical_thickness.mat